-Richard is a fellow of the Institute of Chartered Accountants in England and Wales.
+Richard is a Fellow of the Institute of Chartered Accountants in England and Wales.

 Andrew has over 22 years’ experience in the telecommunications industry, and has a demonstrable track record of achievement in previous roles, both in the UK and internationally.
 Until recently, Andrew was Chief Executive Officer of Nomad Digital, a provider of IP connectivity and digital solutions to the global transportation sector.
 In this role (2013-2017), Andrew was responsible for establishing Nomad as a leader in the sector, and when acquired by Alstom in 2017, was serving over 50 global customers from 20 offices.

 Before joining Nomad, Andrew was Digicel’s Regional Chief Executive Officer (2012-2013), with responsibility for all fixed and mobile operations across the Northern Caribbean.
 In this role, Andrew had responsibility for all fixed network services and business/ ICT solutions across 26 international markets, and was responsible for driving significant growth in both revenues and profitability.

-Andrew has a degree in Maths from St John’s College, Cambridge and gained an MBA from Warwick Business School.
+Andrew has a degree in Maths from St John’s College, Cambridge and gained an MBA from Warwick University Business School.
 He is a Fellow of the Institute of Chartered Accountants in England and Wales.

-His responsibilities included one of the main London audit groups and he was an audit and business assurance partner.
-Alan has been a non-executive director and audit committee chairman for BlueBay Asset Management plc as well as being a non-executive director for a number of private companies.
+His responsibilities included one of the main London audit groups and he was an Audit and Business Assurance Partner.
+Alan is presently Chairman of Jefferies International Ltd and stood down from the Board of BlueBay Asset Management at the end of 2018.
+He is a Non-Executive Director and Trustee for a number of private not for profit companies.
 Alan joined Gamma in June 2014 and is Chairman of the Audit Committee.

-Martin has a BA 1st class (hons) degree in business studies, and is a fellow of the Institute of Directors.
+Martin has a BA 1st class (Hons) degree in Business Studies, and is a Fellow of the Institute of Directors.